rsyncOSX/RsyncOSXsched/README.md

 ## RsyncOSXsched

-From time to time there are some issues about tasks not starting.
+**Issues:** From time to time there are some issues about tasks not starting.
 In the logs I see that the task is added to the dispatch queue, but it does not start.
 I am working on finding out why this happens..

-**Important:** There are some issues regarding how to enter `daily` and `weekly` schedules in version 5.0.0 of RsyncOSX.
+**Schedules in version 5.0.0** There are some issues regarding how to enter `daily` and `weekly` schedules in version 5.0.0 of RsyncOSX.
 The scheduled part is redesigned in the release candidate.
 To activate a schedule select start date and time and type of schedule.
 The schedules are active until *deleted* or *stopped*.
 Schedule `once` only executes once, `daily` and `weekly` until stopped or deleted.

-The app is [released](https://github.com/rsyncOSX/RsyncOSX/releases) together with RsyncOSX.
+The app is [released](https://github.com/rsyncOSX/RsyncOSX/releases) as release candidate together with RsyncOSX.

 Initial listing v0.0.1 of the `menu app`.
 It compiles and executes but still need some more testing before release.
 This is the menu app (popover) for executing scheduled tasks RsyncOSX.
 The idea is to add scheduled tasks in RsyncOSX, quit RsyncOSX and let the menu app take care of executing the scheduled tasks.